Assessing UML Diagrams by GPT: Implications for Education: Research Design

 \subsection{Research Data}

-The research data of this work is UML models created by the students for their course reports.
-To standardize the assessment process and results, we design and conduct a specified UML modeling task to get the UML models to be graded.
-In this task, the participants are required to create three types of UML models, i.e., a use case diagram, a class diagram, and a sequence diagram, for the given case study: Order Processing System (see the case study description in [6]).
+The research data for this work is UML diagrams created by the students for their course reports.
+To standardize the assessment process and results, we design and perform a specified UML modeling task to get the UML diagrams to be graded.
+In this task, participants are required to create three types of UML diagrams, i.e., a use case diagram, a class diagram, and a sequence diagram, for the given case study titled \textit{Order Processing System} (see the description of this case study in~\cite{replpack}).

-The participants in this study are undergraduate students majoring in Software Engineering (SE) from the School of Computer Science of Wuhan University.
+The participants in this study are undergraduate students majoring in Software Engineering (SE) from Wuhan University, China.
 Before participating in this task, they had undergone a three-month training program in their \textit{Requirements Analysis and Modeling} course.
-During this course, they not only acquired knowledge but also honed their skills in crafting UML use case diagrams, class diagrams, and sequence diagrams for a designated case study.
-All participants submitted their project reports including the three UML models they had created at the end of this course.
+During this course, they not only acquired knowledge of UML modeling but also honed their skills in crafting UML use case diagrams, class diagrams, and sequence diagrams for a designated case study.
+After receiving the UML modeling task mentioned above, the students have one week to complete and submit their project reports, including their UML diagrams and details of how to create these diagrams.
+As addressed in our previous work \citep{Wang2024how}, the students are allowed to create UML diagrams with the assistant of LLMs.
+This means that the UML diagrams in the project reports could be generated directly by LLMs, initially created by the students themselves and then improved by LLMs, or initially sketched by LLMs and then refined by the students.
+Note that these differences in the creation of UML diagrams in our research dataset are omitted in this work, because the objective of this exploratory study is to grade the created UML diagrams, rather than their constructing process.

-We initially collected 60 project reports.
-After a careful review, 20 reports were excluded because the UML models were either hand-drawn or represented in Chinese because these formats are difficult for ChatGPT to understand and analyze in our pilot study.
-Finally, UML models created by 40 students were selected as the research data of this work.
-These 120 UML models ($3$ types $\times$ $40$ students) were first graded by ChatGPT and then manually evaluated by human experts~\citep{replpack}.